Anyonic quantum symmetries of finite spaces: Abstract

 \section{Abstract}

 We construct a braided analogue of the quantum permutation group and show that it is the universal braided compact quantum group acting on a finite space in the category of $\mathbb{Z}/N\mathbb{Z}$\nobreakdash-$\textup{C}^*$\nobreakdash-algebras with a twisted monoidal structure.
+As an application, we prove the existence of braided quantum symmetries of finite, simple, undirected, circulant graphs, explicitly compute it for several examples, and obtain a generalization of a result of Banica in this direction.
+Finally, in an appendix, we briefly describe the irreducible representations of this braided analogue of the quantum permutation group and their fusion rules.

 \subjclass{81R50; 46L89.}

 \keywords{quantum symmetries; braided compact quantum groups; anyonic quantum permutation groups; bosonization.}